galen-manuel/CPP2/README.md

 # CPP2
-This is a project on the GitHubs
+This is a project on the GitHubs, i changed this